balanced/balanced-docs/overview/includes/overview.rst

 - The bike owners are the merchants.
 - The renters are the buyers.
-- Your marketplace is called Rent By Bike
+- Your marketplace is called Rent My Bike

 .. [#] Our sample marketplace is actually called `Rent My Bike`_ :)